OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 When we talk about dynamic analysis of applications that rely on the HTTP(S) protocol, several tools can be used to support the dynamic analysis.
 The most important tools are so called interception proxies, like OWASP ZAP or Burp Suite Professional to name the most famous ones.
 An interception proxy allows the tester to have a Man-in-the-middle position in order to read and/or modify all requests made from the app and responses coming from the endpoint for testing Authorization, Session Management and so on.

 #### Reverse Engineering

-There are many reason to reverse engineer an application: to understand application security logic, to identify application secret and so on.
-More detail coverage on reverse engineering Android application are covered in "Tampering and Reverse Engineering on Android" **(-- TODO [add_link] --)** page.
-Some popular tools that will be used are apktool, enjarify and more.
+There are many reason to reverse engineer an application: to understand application security logic, to identify application secrets and so on.
+More details on reverse engineering Android applications are covered in [Tampering and Reverse Engineering on Android](0x05b-Reverse-Engineering-and-Tampering.md).

 ### Setting Up Your Testing Environment

 When setting up the testing environment, this can become a challenging task.
 For example when testing on-site at client premises there might be restrictions when using an enterprise Access Point due to limitations in the connections that can be made (e.g. ports are blocked), making it more difficult to start a dynamic analysis of the app.
-Rooted phones might also not be allowed within the enterprise network due to companies policies.
+Rooted phones might also not be allowed within the enterprise network due to company policies.
 Also, root detection and other countermeasures implemented within an app can lead to significant extra work just to be able to finally test the app.
 Either way, the testing team responsible for the Android assessment need to work together with the app developer(s) and operation team in order to find a proper solution for a working testing environment.

 This section will give an overview of different methods on how an Android app can be tested and will illustrate also its limitations.
 Due to the reasons stated above you should be aware of all possible testing methods to select the right one for your testing environment, but also to articulate restrictions so that everybody in the project is on the same page.

 #### Preparation

 The goal of a test is to verify if the app and the endpoint(s) it's communicating with, are implemented in a secure way.
 Several security controls like SSL Pinning or root detection might be implemented.
-These will slow down the testing dramatically and might already take days to bypass, depending on the implementation.
+These can slow down the testing dramatically and might already take days to bypass, depending on the implementation.

 During the preparation phase it should be discussed with the company developing the mobile app, to provide two versions of the app.
 One app should be built as release to check if the implemented controls like SSL Pinning are working properly or can be easily bypassed.
 The same app should also be provided as debug build that deactivates certain security controls.
 Through this approach all scenarios and test cases can be tested in the most efficient way.

-This approach needs of course to align with the scope of the engagement and if it's a black box or white box test (-- TODO [Link to section in MSTG describing Black and White Box] --).
+This approach needs of course to align with the scope of the engagement and if it's a black box or white box test, see section "Static Analysis" above for further information.
 For a white box test, requesting for a production and debug build will help to go through all test cases and give a clear statement of the security maturity of the app.
 For a black box test it might be already the intention of the client to see what can be done in a certain amount of time with the production app and how effective the implemented security controls are.

 Either way, the following items should be discussed with the company developing the mobile app and it should be decided if the implemented security controls can be adjusted to get the best out of the testing exercise.

 ##### OS Versions

 Before starting to test any application, it is important to have all the required hardware and software.
-This does not only mean that you must have a configured machine ready to run auditing tools, but also that you have the correct version of the Android OS installed on both the machine and the device.
+This does not only mean that you must have a configured machine ready to run auditing tools, but also that you have the correct version of Android OS installed on the testing device.
 Therefore, it is always recommended to ask if the application runs only on specific versions of Android OS.

 #### Testing on a Real Device